 A rejected consignment shall be eligible for re-exportation, destruction or admission for other purposes, whether or not following a special treatment.

-The person responsible for the consignment shall receive a CVED signed and stamped by the official veterinarian, as well as a certified copy of the veterinary certificate (or an original copy in the case of transit) (if applicable).
+The person responsible for the consignment shall receive a CHED signed and stamped by the official veterinarian (or an electronic equivalent), as well as a certified copy of the veterinary certificate (or an original copy in the case of transit) (if applicable).